 Togusa has been released from jail, but his badge and gun are confiscated and he is given papers showing the dissolution of Section 9.
 Out of work and depressed, he tries to find information on the others, but turns up nothing.
 Trying to turn his life around, he begins to look for a new job, only to be sidetracked by the ongoing case against Secretary-General Yakushima involving the illegal use of micromachines.
 With the news plastered everywhere, Togusa cannot help but wonder where he stands now.

 Specials, OVA's and movies are weighted in favor of the series, meaning that they can only contribute to a higher overall rank.
 If I don't like a special, I simply pretend it doesn't exist.
 All seasons (that have aired) are taken into account when determining the rank.
-When only a single season is ranked, it means that I have not seen the remaining seasons yet. http://myanimelist.net/animelist/SyrioFRL
+When only a single season is ranked, it means that I have not seen the remaining seasons yet.
+An annotated list can be found here: http://myanimelist.net/animelist/SyrioFRL